eigerco/polka-storage/pallets/market/README.md

 The Market Pallet emits the following events:

-- `BalanceAdded` - Indicates that some balance was reserved for the usage in the storage system.
+- `BalanceAdded` - Indicates that some balance was added as _free_ to the Market Pallet account for the usage in the storage market.
   - `who` - Account which added balance
   - `amount` - Amount added
-- `BalanceWithdrawn` - Some balance was withdrawn.
+- `BalanceWithdrawn` - Some balance was transferred (free) from the Market Account to the Participant's account.
   - `who` - Account which had withdrawn balance
   - `amount` - Amount withdrawn
-- `DealPublished` - Indicates that the deal was successfully published
+- `DealPublished` - Indicates that a deal was successfully published with `publish_storage_deals`.
   - `deal_id` - Unique deal id
   - `client` - Storage client
   - `provider` - Storage provider
-- `DealActivated` - Published for the deals when they get activated.
+- `DealActivated` - Deal's state has changed to `Active`.
   - `deal_id` - Unique deal id
   - `client` - Storage client
   - `provider` - Storage provider
-- `DealsSettled` - Published after the `publish_storage_deals` extrinsic is called.
+- `DealsSettled` - Published after the `settle_deal_payments` extrinsic is called.
 Indicates which deals were successfully and unsuccessfully settled.
   - `successful` - List of deal ids that were settled
   - `unsuccessful` - List of deal ids with the corresponding errors
 - `DealSlashed` - Is emitted when some deal expired
   - `deal_id` - Deal id that was slashed
-- `DealTerminated` - If emitted it indicates that the deal was voluntarily or involuntarily terminated.
+- `DealTerminated` - Is emitted it indicates that the deal was voluntarily or involuntarily terminated.
   - `deal_id` - Terminated deal id
   - `client` - Storage client
   - `provider` - Storage provider